 For information about park hours and safety guidelines, visit the Yellowstone National Park website.

 Everglades National Park in southern Florida is a fantastic area to explore in winter, because you avoid the bugs and sweltering heat of summer but don’t miss any active wildlife viewing opportunities.

+Everglades is one of the most fun places to visit in Florida if you enjoy nature.
 While there aren’t any long trails, the different regions of the park are very spread out.
 It’s easy to swing through for one day and enjoy yourself without feeling like you’re missing out on anything, but you can easily spend four days exploring all of the main regions.